Skip to main content

 The NC State Solar House

-Today, the primary purpose of the Solar House is STEM education and outreach as well as renewable energy research.
-Anyone looking for information on solar home construction or personal home improvements should contact the NC Clean Energy Technology Center.
+The primary purpose of the Solar House is STEM education and outreach.
+Anyone seeking information on solar home construction or personal home improvements should contact the NC Clean Energy Technology Center.

 Family STEM Engineering Nights